GluuFederation/flex/docs/admin/admin-ui/auth-server-menu.md

 ### Spontaneous scopes

 Spontaneous scopes are scopes with random part in it which are not known in advance.
-For example: transaction:4685456787, pis-552fds where 4685456787 or 552fds are generated part of the scope.
+For e.g. transaction:4685456787, pis-552fds where 4685456787 or 552fds are generated part of the scope.

 Spontaneous scopes are disabled by default and can be enabled per client.
 The admins cannot create a spontaneous scope.
 Creation only happens when an authorized client presents a spontaneous scope at the token endpoint.
 There are the following client properties available during dynamic registration of the client related to spontaneous scopes: